LaurieLBaker/Community-Engaged-Data-Science-Website/content/home/syllabus.md

 ## Learning Objectives
 This course is designed as a community learning journey.
 Together, we will:

-- Identify and plan our own personal development plans.
+- Identify areas for growth and plan our own personal development plans.
 - Play with computational ideas creatively, using a growth mindset which values revision and experimentation.
-- Gain experience in data collection, wrangling, visualization, exploratory data analysis, predictive modeling and effective communication of results in partnership with community partners.
+- Gain experience in data collection, wrangling, visualization, exploratory data analysis, predictive modeling and effective communication of results to community partners.
 - Engage and reflect on contemporary issues in environmental and social justice related to your digital world, community and positionality.
-Critically evaluate the origins of data and the limitations of analysis techniques.
+- Critically evaluate the origins of data and the limitations and constraints of analysis techniques.
 - Demonstrate community leadership skills as a collaborator that shares strengths, builds weaknesses, and contributes to a broader shared understanding.
 - Build skills valued by employers including teamwork, reproducible analysis, effective communication, independent thinking, and problem solving.

 It is also my hope that in this course you:

 - Develop an appreciation for reproducibility, transparency, accessibility and inclusivity in data collection, analysis, and communication.
 - Build knowledge and skills in data science skills to tackle questions that are important to you.

 ## Course Materials required:

 ### Books:

 All books for this course are freely available online as e-books.

-We will be using two main texts:
+For project management and reproducibility you might find the following useful:

+For programming and statistics you might find the following useful
 - [R for Data Science](https://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham
 - [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin.